by: Leslie Jones

 the life of a landfill and decrease methane emissions from damaging the

-earth.
-Methane is an odorless gas that is released as bacteria decomposes organic matter (in this case yard waste) in our landfills.
+as bacteria decomposes organic matter (in this case yard waste) in our landfills.
 Methane is a

 powerful greenhouse gas that is a contributing factor in climate